Sparshtaparia/Retail_QnA/README.md

-# AtliQ Tees: Talk to a Database
+# LLM-Powered SQL Database Assistant

 This is an end to end LLM project based on Groq LLM and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and